 How To Donate Used Stamps To Raise Money For Charity

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Don’t bin your old stamps.
 Instead, recycle them.
 Here’s how to donate your used stamps to help raise funds for the charity of your choice.

-If you aren’t able to donate cash to the charities closest to your heart, then there are still ways to help.
-Donating goods you don’t need – making sure to Gift Aid your donations so that charities can claim an extra 25p for every £1 they raise on the sale of your items is one way.
+Donating goods you don’t need is one way.
+Make sure you Gift Aid your donations, if you’re a taxpayer, so that charities can claim an extra 25p for every £1 they raise on the sale of your items.
 As is shopping in charity shops for the things you need.

 But there’s another, often forgotten way, to help out your favourite charities.
 That is donating your old stamps.

 Many charities accept any used stamps.
-These stamps are then sold by weight, and most charities earn around £20 per kilogramme of stamps.
+These stamps are then sold by weight, and most charities earn around £20 per kilogram of stamps.
 This makes it an easy way for charities to raise money from something that would otherwise go straight into the recycling bin.

 What Stamps Do Charities Accept As Donations?

-Charities that collect stamps want any type of postage stamp.
-Whether they are new or used, first or second class, or smaller denominations.
 Charities also want stamps from foreign countries, commemorative stamps, first-day covers, presentation packs or albums.
 Basically, any kind of stamp is accepted.

 In 2018, UK charities were advised by the Fundraising Regulator to stop collecting used stamps as donations.
-Concerns had been raised around the fraudulent use of postage stamps.
-However, it seems that the recent introduction of barcodes on stamps will help combat fraudulent stamp use.
-Charities now seem able to collect used stamps as donations in confidence.
+This is because concerns had been raised about the fraudulent use of postage stamps.

 How To Donate Used Stamps For Charity

-When it comes to sending off your stamps, don’t worry, stamps don’t need to be thoroughly sorted.
 Some charities say that it helps if you can separate them into British and foreign stamps (note that stamps from both the Channel Islands and the Isle of Man count as foreign stamps).
-Others do not require you to sort them.
-Check with the charity you wish to support before posting them for what they prefer.
+Others do not require you to sort them before sending them.
+Check with the charity you wish to support before posting them as to what their preferences are.

 Finally, when you send your stamps to your charity, make sure you pay the correct postage on your parcel.
 If postage is underpaid, the charity has to pay a surcharge, which can sometimes be more than the value of your stamps.
+This can negate your good work.

 The Charities Collecting Stamps

-Here are just some of the charities collecting stamps to raise money to support their vital work:
+If you’ve started collecting, then here are just some of the charities collecting stamps to raise money to support their vital work:

 1. RNIB